Womoemy/resource-edge/README.md

 A human resource application for automating all the human resource needs of your organisation.

-This frontend project was created using ReactJS and is best viewed in desktop mode.
+This frontend project was created using ReactJS, implements basic client-side verification and is best viewed in desktop mode.

 Open [womoemy-resource-edge.netlify.app](https://womoemy-resource-edge.netlify.app/) to view it in the browser.